rhwongit/Schwarz-Script/README.md

 *-IMPORTANT NOTE-*

-"**Updated file supports hybrid commands.
-Means it supports both slash and prefix commands if you wish for hybrid version of the bot download the script bot user (slash cmd)**"
+"**Updated file supports Hybrid commands.
+Means it supports both slash and prefix commands if you wish for Hybrid version of the bot download the script bot user (slash cmd)**"

 *-INFO-*